wlcreate/wlcreate/README.md

 ## 🤓 What I'm keeping busy with:
 * Collaborating on a team with [The Collab Lab](https://the-collab-lab.codes) as part of the Winter 2021 cohort
+* Participating in Build@Mercari's program
-* Learning about UX Design
+* Learning about UX Design through Coursera's Google UX Design
 * Learning & practicing data structures and algorithms
 * Writing blog posts on [Medium](https://waverley-place.medium.com/)
+* Collaborating on a Data Structures & Algo series on [dev.to](https://dev.to/wlcreate)
 <details>
   <summary> <i> Interested in what I'm writing? </i> </summary>
   Latest post: